Olical/conjure/README.md

 clojure -J-Dclojure.server.jvm="{:port 5678 :accept clojure.core.server/io-prepl}"
 ```

+> Read more about starting prepls in my [Clojure socket prepl cookbook][cookbook] post.
+Also check out [Propel][] my tool that helps you start up various prepls, it might come in handy!

 And now all we need to do is open a Clojure file, here's a clip of what you should see with autocompletion and evaluation.
 It takes a few seconds upon first connection because the required dependencies for a few fancier features are being injected.

 [![asciicast](https://asciinema.org/a/mIH4x3ma71Mha4L7oPhrTiSEA.svg?t=12)](https://asciinema.org/a/mIH4x3ma71Mha4L7oPhrTiSEA)